Pine Breeze Inn - Click for more Pictures.

 Looking south.
 Thats route 66 in front of the Office there.

 The no vacancy sign hangs in the bar a half mile up the road.
-It's been altered a bit since the movie, but it hangs prominently in the front of the bar.
+They’ll claim its the one from the movie but it’s not.
+It hangs prominently in the front of the bar.

 Easy Rider Movie Route 66 Bellemont Pine Breeze Inn